mhasan004/Play-Share-App/README.md

 # 🛡️ APP SECURITY:
 ### 🔑 REGISTRATION SECURITY
 * **Client:**
-  * The password is encrypted with the `ENCRYPTION_KEY` and is sent to the REST API Server over http.
+  * The password is encrypted with the `SERVER_ENCRYPTION_KEY` and is sent to the REST API Server over http.
 * **Server:**
-  * The encrypted password is decoded using the `ENCRYPTION_KEY` and is then hashed using **bcrypt** and stored in the database
+  * The password is decrypted using the `SERVER_ENCRYPTION_KEY` and is then hashed using **bcrypt** and stored in the database
   * The request is validated using **Joi**

 ### 🔒 LOGIN SECURITY
 * **Client**
-  * The password is encrypted with the `ENCRYPTION_KEY` and is sent to the REST API Server over http.
+  * The password is encrypted with the `CLIENT_ENCRYPTION_KEY` and is sent to the REST API Server over http.
 * **Server**
-  * The encrypted password is decoded using the `ENCRYPTION_KEY`.
+  * The password is decrypted using the `CLIENT_ENCRYPTION_KEY`.
   * User is verified by using **bcrypt** to calculate a hash and comparing it to the hashed password that is stored in the database.
   * **JWT Token Creation Process for Users:**
     * *JSON Web Tokens (JWT)* need a secret key to create a JWT token hash.
 Need a unique JWT secret key for each user to that users can't access another user's route.